 Average Cost: $7-$25 per starter, $13-25 per main

 10. I-Ho’s Korean Grill (Best Asian Food in Bozeman)

-If you’re a fan of authentic Korean food, you’ll be pleased to know you can find it in Bozeman; head to I-Ho’s Korean Grill.
-Hundreds of reviews affirm the friendly staff, the clean environment, and the delicious and authentic dishes available.
+Head to I-Ho’s Korean Grill if you’re a fan of authentic Korean food.
+Hundreds of reviews attest to the friendly staff, clean environment, and delicious and authentic dishes available.

 I-Ho’s offers dine-in and pick-up options and also offers vegetarian and gluten-free choices.

 Address: 321 W Main St. Bozeman, MT 59715

 Must-Try Meals: Galbibop, Basic Bibimbop, Spicy Korean Ramen

 Average Cost: $8-$18 per soup, $14-$24 per main